vzakharchenko/forge-sql-orm/README.md

 ## ForgeSqlOrmOptions

-Below is an updated documentation snippet in English, including details for the `disableOptimisticLocking` option:

----

-## ForgeSqlOrmOptions

 The `ForgeSqlOrmOptions` object allows customization of ORM behavior.
 Currently, it supports the following options:

 | Option                     | Type      | Description                                                                                                                                                                                                                     |